RKMlab/perf/README.md

                         bp)
   --include-atomic      An option to include factor atomic repeats for minimum
                         motif sizes greater than 1.
-  --anno-format ANNO_FORMAT
-                        Format of genic annotation file.
-Valid inputs: GFF, GTF.
-Default: GFF
-  --gene-key <STR>      Attribute key for geneId.
-The default identifier for a
-                        GFF file is "gene" and for a GTF file is "gene_id".
-                        Please check the annotation file and pick a robust gene identifier from the attribute column.
-  --up-promoter <INT>   Upstream distance(bp) from TSS to be considered as
-                        promoter region.
-Default 1000 --down-promoter <INT>
-                        Downstream distance(bp) from TSS to be considered as promoter region.
-Default 1000 -l <INT>, --min-length <INT>
+  -l <INT>, --min-length <INT>
                         Minimum length cutoff of repeat -u INT or FILE, --min-units INT or FILE
                         Minimum number of repeating units to be considered.
                         Can be an integer or a file specifying cutoffs for different motif sizes.
+  -a, --analyse         Generate a summary HTML report.
+  --info                Sequence file info recorded in the output.
   -f <FILE>, --filter-seq-ids <FILE>
+                        List of sequence ids in fasta file which will be ignored.
   -F <FILE>, --target-seq-ids <FILE>
+                        List of sequence ids in fasta file which will be used.
   -t <INT>, --threads <INT>
                         Number of threads to run the process on.
 Default is 1.

+Annotation arguments:
+  -g <FILE>, --annotate <FILE>
+                        Genic annotation input file for annotation, Both GFF and GTF can be processed.
+Use --anno-format to specify format.
+  --anno-format <STR>   Format of genic annotation file.
+Valid inputs: GFF,
+                        GTF.
+Default: GFF
+  --gene-key <STR>      Attribute key for geneId.
+The default identifier is
+                        "gene".
+Please check the annotation file and pick a robust gene identifier from the attribute column.
+  --up-promoter <INT>   Upstream distance(bp) from TSS to be considered as
+                        promoter region.
+Default 1000 --down-promoter <INT>
+                        Downstream distance(bp) from TSS to be considered as promoter region.
+Default 1000
 ```
 The details of each option are given below:

 ### `-i or --input`
 **Expects:** *FILE*<br>
 **Default:** *None*<br>
 This is the only required argument for the program.
-The input file must be a valid FASTA file.
-PERF uses [Biopython's](http://biopython.org/wiki/SeqIO) FASTA parser to read the input files.
+The input file must be a valid FASTA/FASTQ file.
+PERF uses [Biopython's](http://biopython.org/wiki/SeqIO) FASTA parser to read the input fasta files.
 It accepts both single-line and multi-line sequences.
 Files with multiple sequences are also valid.
 To see more details about the FASTA format, see [this page](http://bioperl.org/formats/sequence_formats/FASTA_sequence_format).

 ### `-o or --output`
 **Expects:** *STRING (to be used as filename)*<br>
 **Default:** *Input Filename + _perf.tsv (see below)*<br>
-The output is a tab-delimited file, with one SSR record per line.
 If this option is not provided, the default output filename will be the same as the input filename, with its extension replaced with '_perf.tsv'.
 For example, if the input filename is `my_seq.fa`, the default output filename will be `my_seq_perf.tsv`.
 If the input filename does not have any extension, `_perf.tsv` will be appended to the filename.
 Please note that even in the case of no identified SSRs, the output file is still created (therefore overwriting any previous file of the same name) but with no content in the file.
+#### Output for fasta
+The output is a tab-delimited file, with one SSR record per line.
 The output columns follow the [BED](https://genome.ucsc.edu/FAQ/FAQformat.html) format.
 The details of the columns are given below:

 | S.No | Column | Description |